 You’ll pass one of Banff’s famous viewpoints, Morant’s Curve, along the way.
 Make a stop here if you have the time.

-Lake Louise Gondola
+Lake Louise Summer Gondola

-The Lake Louise Gondola is another opportunity to spot some wildlife as the chairlift passes over a wildlife corridor.
+The Lake Louise Summer Gondola is another opportunity to spot some wildlife as the chairlift passes over a wildlife corridor.
 While it’s never guaranteed, grizzly bears can be spotted from the chairlift.

 We’ve been twice, but haven’t spotted a grizzly bear yet.
 We did get to see a lynx on our most recent visit which was almost more exciting to see since we don’t often get to see the wild cats that live in the mountains.

-Take some time at the top to visit the viewing platform then head down to the interpretive centre to learn more about the local wildlife!
+Take some time at the top to visit the viewing platform, then head down to the interpretive centre to learn more about the local wildlife!
 If you have time, you can do a short hike from the Lake Louise gondola, just make sure you have bear spray!

 We love that you can see Lake Louise from across the valley here at the top of the Lake Louise Gondola!
 The ride down offers spectacular views the entire way!